WHITE-KNIGHT5/MpvRxN/README.md

 ## Support💝
 <details close>
-If you find MpvRxN useful and would like to support its development, consider buying Ritesh a coffee!
+If you find MpvRxN useful and would like to support its development, consider buying me a coffee!
 Your support keeps the project alive and helps push new features.

 <div align="center">

-### ☕ Buy a Coffee
+### ☕ Buy Me a Coffee

 <a href="https://www.buymeacoffee.com/riteshp2001">
   <img src="https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black" alt="Buy Me a Coffee">